• gitlab.com

 Keep your pipelines in sight

-Install Manifold and connect GitLab in under a minute.
+Install Manifold and connect your CI provider in under a minute.